CMSTrackerDPG/cernrequests/README.md

     ![](doc/create_registration_02.png)

+    The `Application Identifier` can be anything, it's like a username for your application.t

+    Click `Submit`.

-3. Edit the SSO application, go to the `SSO Registration` tab and click the plus button:
+3. Go back to the Application Portal and edit the SSO application (green button).
+Then, go to the `SSO Registration` tab and click the plus button:

     ![](doc/create_registration_03.png)